argonne-lcf/user-guides/docs/ai-testbed/cerebras/example-programs.md

 ```

 ## Llama-7B
-The Cerebras llama7B model implementation can be found at modelzoo/modelzoo/transformers/pytorch/llama and it's overview at https://github.com/Cerebras/modelzoo/tree/main/modelzoo/transformers/pytorch/llama#configs-included-for-this-model.
+The Cerebras llama7B model implementation can be found at modelzoo/modelzoo/transformers/pytorch/llama and its overview at [https://github.com/Cerebras/modelzoo/blob/main/src/cerebras/modelzoo/models/nlp/llama/README.md#configs-included-for-this-model](https://github.com/Cerebras/modelzoo/blob/main/src/cerebras/modelzoo/models/nlp/llama/README.md#configs-included-for-this-model).
 This set up will use a subset of pile data (preprocessed at path /software/datasets/llama_data_32K/) to train with a 32K vocab size.

 First, source a Cerebras PyTorch virtual environment and make sure that the requirements are installed: